YangLab/CIRCexplorer2/docs/about/faq.md

 A: CIRCexplorer2 is based on our previous circular RNA identification tool CIRCexplorer, and it inherits all the advantages of CIRCexplorer such as [high accuracy, good sensitivity and low memory consumption](http://nar.oxfordjournals.org/content/44/6/e58.abstract).

 Q: Which types of sequencing data are supported by CIRCexplorer2?
-Single or paired-end reads?
+Single-end or paired-end reads?

-A: CIRCexplorer2 will not take advantage of information derived from paired-end reads now.
-So in practice, paired-end reads could be converted to single reads, and then used in CIRCexplorer2.
-However, when you use paired-end reads, you should be careful in calculation RPM (Reads Per Million mapped reads) for circular RNAs, because the number of total mapped reads may have some misestimation after converted to single reads.
+A: CIRCexplorer2 now (after v2.2.0) supports paired-end reads.
+Please refer to [Alignment](../tutorial/alignment.md) and [Parsing](../tutorial/parsing.md).
+On the other hand, paired-end reads could also be converted to single-end reads, and then used in CIRCexplorer2.
+However, in this way, you should be careful in calculation RPM (Reads Per Million mapped reads) for circular RNAs, because the number of total mapped reads may have some misestimation after converted to single-end reads.

 Q: Which treatments are required for RNA-seq?